great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_credentials.md

 import InProgress from '../_core_components/_in_progress.md'

-Many environments and data storage systems require the provision of credentials to access.
-It is important for these credentials to be stored in a secure way, outside of version control.
-Great Expectations (GX) offers two ways to store and access secrets out of the box: in a YAML file that exists outside of version control, or as environment variables.
-GX also supports third party secrets managers for Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
+To access a deployment environment or a data storage system you must provide your access credentials.
+These access credentials must be stored securely, outside of version control.
+With GX 1.0 you can store you access credentials in a YAML file that exists outside of version control, or as environment variables.
+GX 1,0 also supports third party secrets managers for Amazon Web Services, Google Cloud Platform, and Microsoft Azure.

 <Tabs
   queryString="credential-style"